-]

 Allocation of experiments

 The following tables show high-level overview of the experiments with allocation of experiments to LLs.
 Table 7 shows overview of P.800 experiments with languages used for each experiment.
 Table 8 shows overview of BS.1534 experiments.
 Finally, Table 9 shows overview of experiments run with different methodologies.